The Lowdown on Tea Plantations in Sri Lanka

 The most popular places to visit tea plantations in Sri Lanka are Kandy, Ella, Haputale, and Nuwara Eliya.
-We’ve listed the main tea factories in these areas that you can visit to learn more about the tea industry in Sri Lanka.
+This list of tea estates in Sri Lanka covers the main tea factories in these areas that you can visit to learn more about the tea industry in Sri Lanka.

 Kandy Tea Plantations

 Kandy (also known as the ‘Hill Capital’) is usually on most people’s itineraries.
 It’s the second-largest city in Sri Lanka and a UNESCO World Heritage site, particularly famous for the Temple of the Sacred Tooth Relic.
 If you don’t have time to venture further from Colombo into the Hill Country, then make sure you visit Kandy for a tea factory tour.